 Time Out says

-A documentary Vertigo, Robert Greene’s re-creation of a woman who fell to her inner demons—something of a ghost story—feels dangerous.
-It pokes the bear, then slaps it.
-Christine Chubbuck was a newscaster living in Sarasota, Florida, in the early ’70s.
-Notoriously (the documentary gets this out of the way early), Chubbuck arrived at work on a July day in 1974 and shot herself in the head during a live broadcast.
-Her story, a scary piece of urban overload, has gained resonance since then.
+Robert Greene’s documentary about a woman who succumbed to her inner demons feels dangerous: it pokes the bear, then slaps it.
+Christine Chubbuck was a 29-year-old newscaster living in Florida in the early 1970s.
+Notoriously (the documentary gets this out of the way early), Chubbuck arrived at work one day in July 1974 and shot herself in the head during a live broadcast.

-Kate Lyn Sheil (House of Cards), an actor of great promise, heads down to the Sunshine State to dive into her research.
-An especially pale Manhattanite, she gets a spray tan.
+Actress Kate Lyn Sheil (‘House of Cards’) prepares to play the role of Chubbuck in a film (that doesn’t exist) and heads down to the Sunshine State to dive into research.
+An especially pale New Yorker, she gets a spray tan.
 She tries on wigs.
 She swims out into the Gulf of Mexico, attempting to commune with something she only half understands.
 Chubbuck visited gun shops; so does Sheil.

-But for all of her attention to detail, Sheil says she thinks she’s failing.
-This isn’t a straight documentary—part of what makes the film so suggestive is the idea that we’re seeing a double performance pitted against our own prurient interests.
-There’s Sheil’s attempt to get into Chubbuck’s skin, but also a sense that the actor might herself be fraying, pinned down by Greene’s unflinching eye and the pressure of honoring a cryptic mystery—and to what end?
+But for all her attention to detail, Sheil says she thinks she’s failing.
+This isn’t a straight documentary – part of what makes the film so suggestive is the idea that we’re seeing a double performance pitted against our own prurient interests.
+There’s Sheil’s attempt to get into Chubbuck’s skin but also a sense that the actor might herself be fraying, pinned down by Greene’s unflinching eye and the pressure of honouring a cryptic mystery.
+And to what end?
 A snuff film?
 It can’t just be that.
-As for the movie’s final scene, you won't witness something as confrontational all year: a yowl from beyond the grave.
-It’s a small piece of revenge for a lost soul.
+As for the movie’s final scene, you won’t witness something as confrontational all year: a yowl from beyond the grave.